Skip to content

 Binary Tree

 Tree with the restriction of at most 2 child nodes per node.
+Binary tree can be implemented similarily as a tree class.
+Instead of a children array, left and right nodes are preferred.

 Complete Binary Tree